grandchild/linux_installer/README.md

 To the extent possible under law, all copyright and related or neighboring rights to this work are waived.

+(And yes, this means commercial use is explicitly allowed.)

 This software was developed and tested for years at [Contecs engineering services GmbH](http://www.contecs-engineering.de/) who have